okankop/MFF-pytorch/README.md

 ### Running the Code
-You can simply run 'python main.py' to start a training with the default parameters.
 Followings are some examples for training under different scenarios:

 * Train 4-segment network with 3 flow, 1 color frames (4-MFFs-3f1c architecture)
 ```bash